MicrosoftDocs/memdocs/memdocs/intune/configuration/device-features-configure.md

   > [!IMPORTANT]
   > The Microsoft Azure AD SSO extension is in public preview.
 This preview version is provided without a service level agreement (SLA).
 It's not recommended to use in production.
 Certain features might not be supported, or might have restricted behavior.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms).

 - The credential type is designed for challenge-and-response authentication flows.
 You can choose between a Kerberos-specific credential extension provided by Apple, and a generic credential extension.
+The AAD macOS SSO app extension should work with any 3rd party MDM, but it needs to be deployed as a kerberos SSO extension or as a custom config profile with all the required properties configured.

 For a list of the settings you can configure in Intune, see [iOS/iPadOS SSO app extension](ios-device-features-settings.md#single-sign-on-app-extension) and [macOS SSO app extension](macos-device-features-settings.md#single-sign-on-app-extension).